February 2025

-The global non-oncology precision medicine market size reached USD 70.16 billion in 2022 and is estimated to surpass around USD 163.5 billion by 2032, expanding at a CAGR of 8.7% from 2023 to 2032, as a result of rising clinical trials and the increasing number of product approvals.
+The global non-oncology precision medicine market size is expected to increase from USD 91.17 billion in 2025 to USD 193.16 billion by 2034, growing at a CAGR of 8.7% throughout the forecast period from 2025 to 2034, as a result of rising clinical trials and the increasing number of product approvals.

 Rapid advancements in genomics and molecular diagnostics driving personalized treatment approaches in non-oncology conditions.